EmbarkStudios/texture-synthesis/README.md

 For more use cases and examples, please refer to the presentation ["More Like This, Please!
 Texture Synthesis and Remixing from a Single Example"](https://youtu.be/fMbK7PYQux4)

+### 9. Additional CLI functionality

+Some functionality is only exposed through the CLI and not built into the library.

+#### `flip-and-rotate`

+This subcommand takes each example and performs flip and rotation transformations to it to generate additional example inputs for generation.
+This subcommand doesn't support target or example guides.

+Example: `cargo run --release -- -o out/output.png flip-and-rotate imgs/1.jpg`

 ## Command line binary

 * [Download the binary](https://github.com/EmbarkStudios/texture-synthesis/releases) for your OS.